UCO-IDEA/Experiential-Learning-Cookbook/poster.md

 # Digital Poster

-This tool allows students to take their poster design and turn it into its own presentation.
-Giving them the ability to add text, pictures, links, and videos to tell their story for them.
+This tool allows students to take their poster design and turn it into its own presentation, giving them the ability to add text, pictures, links, and videos to tell their story for them.

 ## Concept

-Professor Trevor Cox came up with Digital Poster for his Organizational Leadership Capstone course.
-His goal was to take the existing poster presentation assignment being done on actual poster paper and make it virtual.
+Assistant Professor Trevor Cox came up with Digital Poster for his Organizational Leadership Capstone course.
+His goal was to take the existing, physical poster presentation assignment and make it virtual.

 ## How It Works